-The main observations by ASPIICS will be the coronal imaging in white light (wide spectral passband, 5363--5658~\AA ) between 1.099 and $3~R_{\odot}$ (see Fig.~\ref{fig:fovs}), thus allowing for a significant overlap with the low corona observations by EUV imagers \citep[e.g. SDO/AIA up to $1.27~R_{\odot}$, see ][]{Lemen2012}, and high corona observations by classical externally occulted coronagraphs \citep[e.g. SOHO/LASCO C2 from $2.2~R_{\odot}$, see ][]{Brueckner1995}.
-In addition to the total brightness images, polarized brightness images of the corona will be taken with the same spectral filter.
+The main observations by ASPIICS are the coronal imaging in white light (wide spectral passband, 5363--5658~\AA ) between 1.099 and $3~R_{\odot}$ (see Fig.~\ref{fig:fovs}), thus allowing for a significant overlap with the low corona observations by EUV imagers \citep[e.g. SDO/AIA up to $1.27~R_{\odot}$, see ][]{Lemen2012}, and high corona observations by classical externally occulted coronagraphs \citep[e.g. SOHO/LASCO C2 from $2.2~R_{\odot}$, see ][]{Brueckner1995}.
+In addition to the total brightness images, polarized brightness images of the corona are taken with the same spectral filter.
 Polarized brightness data allow us to determine the coronal density more reliably than unpolarized data \citep[e.g.][]{Koutchmy1977, Decraemer2019, Lamy2020, Edwards2023}.
-Two filters with narrow spectral passbands will be used, centered on the coronal green line (Fe XIV, 5304~\AA\ in vacuum) showing emission of the corona at temperatures around 2~MK \citep[e.g. ][]{Schwenn1997, Kim1997, Mierla2008, Ramesh2024}, and the He I D$_3$ line at 5877~\AA\ showing emission of prominences at temperatures around 0.01~MK \citep[e.g. ][]{Jejcic2018}.
-The images will be projected on the square detector with 2048$\times$2048 pixels, with each pixel corresponding to 2.817\arcsec.
-The nominal synoptic cadence will be 1~minute, although observations using a quarter of the field of view allow for higher cadences (up to 2~s).
+Two filters with narrow spectral passbands are used, centered on the coronal green line (Fe XIV, 5304~\AA\ in vacuum) showing emission of the corona at temperatures around 2~MK \citep[e.g. ][]{Schwenn1997, Kim1997, Mierla2008, Ramesh2024}, and the He I D$_3$ line at 5877~\AA\ showing emission of prominences at temperatures around 0.01~MK \citep[e.g. ][]{Jejcic2018}.
+The images are projected on the square detector with 2048$\times$2048 pixels, with each pixel corresponding to 2.817\arcsec.
+The nominal synoptic cadence is 1~minute, although observations using a quarter of the field of view allow for higher cadences (up to 2~s).